OpenShot/openshot-qt/doc/quick_tutorial.rst

 The "Show All", "Video", "Audio", "Image" filters above the added files allows you to only see the file types you are interested in.

-Step 2 – Arrange Videos and Photos on Timeline
+Step 2 – Arrange Clips on Timeline
 ----------------------------------------------

 Next, drag each video or photo onto a track in the timeline (as seen in the illustration).
-The timeline represents your final video, so arrange your photos in whatever sequence you want them to appear in your video.
+The timeline represents your final video, so arrange your photos (i.e. clips) in whatever sequence you want them to appear in your video.
 If you overlap two clips, OpenShot will automatically create a smooth fade between them, displayed by blue rounded rectangles between the clips.
 Remember, you can rearrange the clips as many times as needed by simply dragging and dropping them.

+You can also shorten or lengthen each clip, by clicking the left or right edge and dragging your mouse.
+For example, if you want a photo to last longer than 10 seconds (the default duration), simply grab the right edge of the photo (on the timeline), and drag it to the right (to increase the clip's duration).

 .. image:: images/quick-start-timeline-drop.jpg